-Once we landed to Cuzco and completed negotiating the taxi fare sucesfully (dont pay more than 20 soles!), we checked into the backpackers haven called Eco Packers for 28 soles/night ($9).
+Once we landed in Cuzco and completed negotiating the taxi fare successfully (20 soles max!), we checked into the backpackers haven called Eco Packers for 28 soles/night ($9).
 If we had stayed 1 more night, we could benefit from the “stay 4 nights, pay 3” deal but we were pretty overwhelmed by the touristiness of Cuzco and decided to move to Pisac earlier.

 The hostel had a large courtyard with sunbathing chairs, tables, bar, tv room, pool table, free breakfast (which we found out about coincidentally on day 2) and a lot of beds.
-They also had a desk inside to organize various sightseeing trips, which would save you from talking with dozens of sales ppl that stop you on the street every minute.
+They also have a desk inside that organizes various sightseeing trips, which would save you from talking to other tour guys that stop you on the street every minute.

 Inside/outside of Eco Packers Hostel